 Business goals are created to drive the business in a specific direction, and to help the whole team make decisions.
 The truth is that even founders can sometimes lose track of the where they’re going, so writing goals down can help.

 Your business goals can also instruct the design of your website.
 For example, perhaps the current payment process on your website is a known pain point for customers, and you want to develop an easier check-out.
 By improving this, your sales should increase.

 The following exercise is to be completed with your website in mind.
 Think of how the website can help you achieve your business goals.

 Activity 1: Website SMART chart

 To start you off, we have prepared a SMART Chart template, which you can copy and fill in.
-You can also find it in our Download Pack where you’ll be able to save all the exercises and print them out.
+You can also find it in this lecture's resources.

 Fill in around ten rows